Tiksi: Administrative and municipal status

 Within the framework of administrative divisions, the urban-type settlement of Tiksi serves as the administrative center of Bulunsky District.
 As an administrative division, it is incorporated within Bulunsky District as the Settlement of Tiksi.
 As a municipal division, the Settlement of Tiksi is incorporated within Bulunsky Municipal District as Tiksi Urban Settlement.

 Economy

 Transportation

 Tiksi serves as one of the principal ports for accessing the Laptev Sea.
 It is served by the Tiksi Airport, which was shut down by the Defense Ministry on October 1, 2012 except for helicopters.
 Tiksi was connected only by helicopter flights and winter roads.
 The closure was harshly criticized by Russian Prime Minister Dmitry Medvedev.
 Following an agreement between the Defense Ministry and the Government of the Sakha Republic in April 2013, the airfield re-opened to passenger traffic in June 2013.
 In December 2013, President Vladimir Putin announced that the Tiksi airport would be "rehabilitated" along with others beyond the Arctic Circle.

+Since June 2023, the port of Tiksi has been opened to foreign ships.

 The Lena River is navigable in the summer months.
 There is infrequent passenger navigation from Yakutsk.